Our nature-based solutions add an inspirational touch, upgrading any internal and external space into a haven of wellbeing.

 FAQ Active Living Walls

-Our unique growing platform and monitoring system significantly lower the frequency of maintenance as compared to other existing solutions.
+Our unique growing platform and monitoring system significantly lower the frequency of maintenance as compared to other existing vertical gardening systems.
 Routine upkeep usually varies between once a month to once every three months.

-Upkeep includes occasional trimming, and some plants require bi-annual replacement.
+Upkeep to our vertical green walls (landscaping) includes occasional trimming, and some plants require bi-annual replacement.

 Using biomimicry, our indoor plants receive light in a similar way to outdoor plants.
 Just as the sun rises and sets, and UV rays reach the plant at varying intensities throughout the day, so to our lighting comes at an angle and varies throughout the day.